 Gratuitous sex, extreme violence, violence to children, rape and anything else that offends my personal sensibilities or anything that skirts the boundaries of the law will not be published.

-Always re-check the guidelines before submitting.
+Always re-check the guidelines before you submit.
 They may change without prior notice.

 Interviews are by invitation only.
 However, if you have conducted a short interview of an author (or artist/illustrator) of horror or dark fiction, I will be happy to consider it for publication.

-I am looking for articles, reviews, essays, dark poetry, and dark fiction of approximately 7,500 words or less including flash fiction, micro fiction, nano fiction, postcard fiction, sudden fiction, smoke longs, dribbles, drabbles, short shorts, six-word stories, mini-sagas, creepypastas, or of any flavor of short fiction that demonstrates the art of writing dark fiction.
-If in doubt about what I publish, query.
+I am looking for articles, reviews, essays, dark poems, and dark short stories of approximately 7,500 words or less including flash fiction, micro fiction, nano fiction, postcard fiction, sudden fiction, smoke longs, dribbles, drabbles, short shorts, six-word stories, mini-sagas, creepypastas, or of any flavor of short fiction that demonstrates the art of writing dark stories.
+If in doubt about what I publish, query or simply submit it.

-- Articles of approximately 7,500 words or less on the art of writing dark fiction (of any length, poetry, screenplays, etc.) or on writing in general.
-Articles on foreign dark fiction are encouraged.
+Articles/essays of approximately 7,500 words or less on the art of writing dark fiction or on writing in general.
+Articles/essays on foreign dark fiction and horror are encouraged.

-- Book and movie reviews, the more recently published or distributed the better, but I will consider reviews of classics works of dark fiction all the way back to Walpole (and before if sufficiently interesting).
+The more recently published or distributed the better, but I will consider reviews of classic works of dark fiction all the way back to Walpole (and before if sufficiently interesting).
 These must be approximately 7,500 words or less also.

 Pseudonyms are fine, but please state them as the byline and include your actual name and contact info in the top left of the first page of the submission per standard manuscript format.

 You may submit up to three stories or poems at once.
 Once you have submitted, please wait until you have heard about that submission before submitting more.

 I will take simultaneous submissions but be professional and withdraw your work if it has been accepted elsewhere before being published here.